telerik/report-server-docs/knowledge-base/how-to-change-report-server-iis-user.md

 ---
 title: How to Create a limited IIS User for Report Server and Service Agent
-description: this tutorial shows how to use a lower privlidged user to host Report Server in IIS
+description: this tutorial shows how to use a lower privileged user to host Report Server on IIS
 type: how-to
-page_title: How to change IIS user for Report Server and Service Agent
+page_title: How to run Report Server and Service Agent with limited permissions
 slug: how-to-change-report-server-iis-user
 tags: report server, iis, user permissions, iis permissions
 res_type: kb